Despite popular myths, you can become a software developer without a college degree.

 Finding a community to learn with can make or break your success as a software engineer—especially when you’re just starting out.
 When you are surrounded by a community of like-minded people, you have an automatic support system: a group of individuals you can call on when you get stuck, or lose motivation.
 (Both of which can happen to the best of us!)

 While learning with Learn-Verified, you gain access to a Slack group.
 This group allows students to come together and work through lessons or topics on a video chat and private Slack channel.
 Students also can set up or join additional online study groups with peers.
-All experience levels can participate; in fact, over 40% of questions asked are answered by another student.
+All experience levels can participate; in fact, over 40% of the questions asked are answered by another student.
 However, there are also seasoned devs in the group to help you out, too!

 Step #7: Build projects